 If low fuel consumption is a priority for you with your next car, there are a variety of ways of achieving that.
 Of course, you don’t actually have to be using any fuel at all if you opt for a full-EV battery-powered model, but you might not be quite ready for that.
 Let’s assume you still want something with the range capability that only a combustion engine of some sort can currently give.
-Here are some options you might like to consider in various market categories.
+Here are some options you might like to consider in various market categories that will give you the most miles per gallon.

 The fundamental elements of Toyota’s Aygo may not be unique but the way they’ve been packaged certainly is.
 In second generation form, this little city car gained a bit more personality & attitude, an evolution built upon by this usefully revised version.
 It’s more flexible to drive, more media-savvy, more…Aygo.